-The chosen candidate will be financed for her or his work at rates equivalent to what is offered by the Fonds de Recherche du Québec - Santé.
+The chosen candidate will be renumerated for his/her work at rates equivalent to what is offered by the Fonds de Recherche du Québec - Santé.

 The candidate will be invited to apply for training awards in the various competitions and programs of the granting agencies (FRQS, CIHR) for this graduate degree.